 USIP and the World Bank Group examined international efforts to respond to the first- and second-order impacts of the COVID-19 pandemic in fragile states.
 Panelists drew lessons from other recent outbreaks to consider what works in tackling pandemics on the ground in FCV settings, as well as how actors can work together to ensure responses to the COVID-19 crisis do not exacerbate existing drivers of fragility.
 Additionally, the panel examined how to manage long-term social and economic consequences, including how the COVID-19 response can help lay the foundation for strengthened governance and more effective institutions.

-Due to technical issues with our streaming service, the audio quality of this podcast may feature minor anomalies.The role of the United States is seen as indispensable throughout the Middle East, and many are looking to understand new directions in U.S....
+Due to technical issues with our streaming service, the audio quality of this podcast may feature minor anomalies.On November 4, USIP hosted a conversation with five of the essayists on the sources of tension in the Japan-South Korea relationship and the...